what does silk do to your face

 Let's go!

-Sleeping On A Silk Pillowcase: What It Does to Your Face?
+Sleeping On A Silk: What It Does to Your Face?

 Silk is a natural protein fiber with a smooth and soft texture due to how uniform and tightly packed the protein components are.

-Here are six ways silk pillowcases work their magic on your face:
+Here are six ways silk can work its magic on your face:

 sleeping on silk can help reduce acne